lucywyman/slides/source/source/how-can-i-contribute.rst

 .. rst-class:: build

-* Contributing to open source doesn’t benefit me at all # I know you don't think this, but some people do!
+* Contributing to open source doesn’t benefit me at all
 * I’m not a good enough programmer to contribute to open source
 * I don’t know the project well enough to contribute
 * I don’t write code, so I have nothing to contribute